How to Use the EMA Indicator

 The Exponential Moving Average Calculation

-As mentioned earlier, in the calculation of the exponential moving average, we need a ‘Day 1’ value to start with.
-For this first value, we use a simple moving average, by finding the mean average of the previous ‘n’ values.
+In the calculation of the exponential moving average, we need a ‘Day 1’ value to start with.
+For this first value, we use an SMA by finding the mean of the previous ‘n’ values.

 Therefore, our starting point in the calculation of the exponential moving average is actually a simple moving average.